Mospyne: Economy

 In 1962, the Mospinskaya central processing plant in the city was built, with a designed output capacity of 1.2 million tons per year although it was recorded as achieving an output of 2 million tons per year.
 Additional major establishments opened in the city during the Soviet era include new dairy and bread factories and numerous large poultry farms, particularly the Budenovsky, Mospino, and Proletarskaya poultry farms.

 In 1937, the city's Novo-Mospyne mine was built (later renamed Mospynska).
 From 1950 to 2014, a total of 64 miners were killed at the mine.
 The mine experienced a significant decrease in output in the 1990s, falling from an annual output of 800 tons per day in 1990 to 230 tons per day in 1999.
 The mine was planned to be closed in the period 2011 to 2015 as part of a governmental policy regarding the region.

+Sights

 Amongst notable cultural sights in the city include the Yunost Palace of Culture, Biryuki Theater, and Ukrainian Orthodox Church (Moscow Patriarchate)'s Church of St. Peter and Paul.